-I don’t have (yet) a concrete plan, but since engineering has a board exam to take, maybe I will study and review then take it, if I am lucky, hopefully I can get a license…I really hope that I will take the exam in one time.
+I don’t have (yet) a concrete plan, but since engineering has a board exam to take, maybe I will study and review then take it, if I am lucky, hopefully, I can get a license…I really hope that I will take the exam in one time.

 Should you look for a job or start a business after college?

 This question also depends on the person who graduated.
-If you are rich and have enough money to take risk and build a business, then go for it.
+If you are rich and have enough money to take risks and build a business, then go for it.
 Otherwise, if you lack of money, you can start looking for a job, save and invest, then build a business.
 But I believe that the best thing to do is to build a business.
 It can be tough at first, but it can be successful if you make the best decision for your business.